 COVID-19 (Coronavirus) Information

-As of 9 August 2021, Scotland moved beyond the protection level restrictions.
+Scotland has moved beyond the protection level restrictions.
 All harbour users and visitors are expected to continue to act carefully and follow the guidance on Coronavirus in Scotland.
-The following sections capture important information relating to port operations:

-The Authority has worked with cruise industry partners, the Port Health Authority and Public Health Authority on plans and procedures to manage the safe handling of cruise calls at Lerwick.
+The Authority has worked with cruise industry partners, the Port Health Authority and Public Health Authority to put in place plans and procedures to safely manage cruise calls at Lerwick.

 Health Protection Scotland and the Scottish Ports Liaison Network states any vessel arriving from a foreign port must provide a Declaration to the local Port Health Authority: